 Are you ready to start selling your skin care products?
 One of the biggest factors to consider when selling skin care products is the perfect price point for you to be profitable and continue growing.
 There’s a lot that goes into choosing the correct pricing that you should consider before selling.

-The first component to factor in is the initial stock you have to purchase.
-What you originally invest into your products, you will want to make back.
+The first component to factor in is the initial stock you have to purchase (the price you paid per unit).
+What you originally invested into your products, you will want to make back.
 This means you need to make back at least enough to pay off what you purchase them for.

 The second component you have to think about is where you’re selling your products, and the expenses you will have.
 If you are selling in-person, online, or both, you will have multiple expenses that you will need to consider to be profitable.